-Expats living and working in Singapore can choose from most of the same credit cards that are available to citizens and permanent residents.
-You may have to jump through a few more hoops when applying, but you’ll appreciate the local rewards and benefits that come with a credit card issued in Singapore.
+Expats living and working in Singapore can choose from most of the same credit cards available to citizens and permanent residents.
+You may have to jump through a few more hoops when applying, but you’ll appreciate the local rewards and benefits of a credit card issued in Singapore.
 Compare your options here.

 Customise and filter